stephanieizquierdo/stephanieizquierdo/README.md

 **About me**

-- 💼 I am a software engineering student and I am a programming professor at the UBA.
+- 💼 I am a software engineering student and I am a programming professor at the University of Buenos Aires.

 - ❤️ I love learning new things